How to Start A Cleaning Business: A Complete Guide

 7. Hire and train cleaners

 After business registration, you may start hiring staff and cleaners for your cleaning business.
 Hiring cleaners will make you more productive, as you can accomplish cleaning jobs quickly.
-Also, consider training them continuously so your clients will get the best services they need.
+Also, consider training your cleaning staff continuously so clients will get the best services they need.
 In return, they will be your loyal customers and may also refer your cleaning business for providing excellent services.

 8. Promote and market your cleaning business